132nd-etcher/EASI/docs/mod_creation.md

 The type of your mod serves to describe its purpose to the end-user.

 It also helps for sorting and finding mods.

+## Step 4: choose the initial version number

+A versionning scheme is needed to allow updates.

+If you do not want to manage the versions yourself, it's mighty fine: leave it at the default when you create a new mod, and let EASI bump the version for you when you update your mod.

+EASI is following the [Semantic Versioning 2.0.0](semver) rules for its versionning; both for EASI itself, and for the mods.

+If you do want to customize the versionning of your mod, make sure you understand and follow SemVer guidelines.

+!!!
+Note
+    EASI uses `rc` as the default tag for the `prerelease` part of the SemVer; feel free to use any other one you like !

+## Step 5: specify the DCS version

+To allow for compatibility check before the installation of your mod, it is strongly recommended to define which version of DCS your mod is designed to work with.

+Defining a DCS version can be precise (e.g. `1.5.4.12345`) or fuzzy (e.g. `1.5.*`).

+You can also specify that your mod should be working with any newer version of DCS by using the `+` sign at the end of the DCS version string (e.g. `1.5.4.12345+` or `1.5+`).

+The `Pull from...` button reads the DCS version from your actual DCS installation, so you don't have to look it up yourself.

 ## Going deeper